This page gives hints on how to set parameters for a parallel calculation with the ABINIT package.

 - An introduction on ABINIT in Parallel should be read before going to the next tutorials about parallelism.
 One simple example of parallelism in ABINIT will be shown.

-- Parallelism for ground-state calculations, with plane waves presents the combined k-point (K), plane-wave (G), band (B), spin/spinor parallelism of ABINIT (so, the “KGB” parallelism), for the computation of total energy, density, and ground state properties
+- Parallelism over bands and plane waves presents the combined k-point (K), plane-wave (G), band (B), spin/spinor parallelism of ABINIT (so, the “KGB” parallelism), for the computation of total energy, density, and ground state properties

 - Parallelism for molecular dynamics calculations